 Practice The One Arm Rule?

 Take the opportunity to teach the one arm rule.
 I demonstrated to Niam by using my arm as an indicator how far he should stand or sit from someone.
 Understanding personal space can be difficult as the concept can be abstract.
-For example, if you are in a crowded place or standing in line, these rules would not apply.
 By adding an indicator , such as an arm, the child can learn to use their arm as an approximate.

 3. Role Play